pashashocky/obsidian-note-gallery/README.md

 - Displays notes or images using a masonry gallery by defining a code block in your note.
 Similar to "Safari overview mode" or "Craft-like folder view".
   - [x] Opimized the loading of markdown cards through caching.
   - [x] CRUD operations update the gallery.
+- Variety of filtering and searching options
+  - [x] `query` supports native obsidian search syntax!
+For example:
+    - `query: '/(Regex: \d)/'`
+    - `query: tag:#mytag`
+    - `query: 'path: abc/deb OR path: atlas/notes'`
+    - `query: path:abc/deb OR path:atlas/notes` - notice the spacing differences without quotes
+  - [x] `path` can be used to select an individual folder or recursively collect it
 - Has options for sorting, limiting # of results and recursively scanning folders.

 ## Work in Progress